1. Qonic Help

 Use this panel to browse your model.
 Group and filter on location, IFC Class, IFC Properties and other attributes.

 Open the Browse panel by clicking the magnifying glass button at the top left of your screen.
-The Browse panel consists of a header with grouping (1) and filtering (2) rules, a search bar (3) and the resulting structure tree (4).
+The Browse panel consists of a header with the current structure (1) and customization button (2), a search bar (3) and the resulting structure tree (4).

 Grouping